guoyu07/skynet-5/README.md

 - Self-update engine (even via remote)
 - Self-clone engine (even via remote)
 - Easy to extends and customization
-- Factory based connections adapters (you can implements you own connection methods)
+- Factory based connections adapters (you can implements you own connection methods, CURL is included)
-- Factory based data encryption (you can implements you own algorythms)
+- Factory based data encryption (you can implements you own algorithms, openSSL and Mcrypt are included)
 - Factory based event and logger listeners (you can create your own listeners and data loggers)
 - Sending responses via email engine included
 - Sleep and wakeup clusters commands included